ADDA-html-css/learn-HTML-CSS/week1/notes_w1.md

 	2. goals.html, a list of your learning goals for this course.
 	3. contact.html, a page with directions how to get in contact with you.
 	4. **Bonus**, add a link that when clicked opens an email program already populated with a custom subject.
-- wireframe for personal site, bring to class next week
 - Open the inspector on any webpage.
 Write a reflection on the following questions.
 What do you see that is familiar?
 What do you see that confuses you?
 Did you pick up anything new?

 ### Submitting homework